supertokens/create-supertokens-app/boilerplate/frontend/vue/README.md

 The application uses [Vue Router](https://router.vuejs.org/) for routing and consists of four main parts:

 1.  **Entry Point (`main.ts`)**

-    - Initializes the Vue application using `createApp`
+    -   Initializes the Vue application using `createApp`.
+    -   Initializes SuperTokens with the provided configuration (from `src/config.ts`).
+    -   Mounts the root `App` component.
+    -   Sets up the Vue router.

-2. **Root Component (`router/index.ts`)**
+2.  **Root Component (`App.vue`)**

+    -   Serves as the main layout for the application.
+    -   Uses `<router-view>` to render the component for the current route.
+    -   May include SuperTokens wrapper components if required by the chosen recipe or for UI customization.

+3.  **Routing (`router/index.ts`)**

-    - Sets up the routing structure using `vue-router`
+    -   Sets up the routing structure using `vue-router`.
     -   Defines three main routes:
-        - `/`: Public landing page - accessible regardless of auth state
+        -   `/`: Public landing page (`HomeView.vue`) - accessible regardless of auth state.
-        - `/auth`: Renders SuperTokens' pre-built auth UI - accessible regardless of auth state
+        -   `/auth`: Renders SuperTokens' pre-built auth UI or custom auth components (`AuthView.vue`) - accessible regardless of auth state.
-        - `/dashboard`: Protected route requiring authentication
+        -   `/dashboard`: Protected route (`DashboardView.vue`) requiring authentication, typically protected by a route guard.

+4.  **View Components (`views/`)**
-3. **Home Component (`/` route, `/Views/HomeView.vue` component)**
+    -   **Home Component (`HomeView.vue`)**:

-    - Public landing page accessible to all users
+        -   Public landing page accessible to all users.
-    - Provides navigation to authentication and dashboard
+        -   Provides navigation to authentication and dashboard.
-    - Displays basic application information and links

-4. **Dashboard Component (`/dashboard` route, `/Views/DashboardView.vue` component)**
+    -   **Dashboard Component (`DashboardView.vue`)**:
-    - Protected route only accessible to authenticated users
+        -   Protected route only accessible to authenticated users.
-    - Protected by route guard in `router/index.ts`
+        -   Protected by a route guard in `router/index.ts` that verifies the SuperTokens session.
-    - Displays user information and session details
+        -   Displays user information and provides authenticated functionality.
-    - Provides functionality to:
-        - View user ID
-        - Call test API endpoints
-        - Access documentation
-        - Sign out

 When a user visits the application, they start at the home page (`/`).
 They can choose to authenticate through the `/auth` route, and once authenticated, they gain access to the protected dashboard.
 The session state is managed throughout the application using SuperTokens' session management.

 ## Customizations

-If you want to customize the default auth UI, you can:
+If you want to customize the default auth UI, you have two options:

+1. Refer to the [docs](https://supertokens.com/docs/thirdpartyemailpassword/advanced-customizations/vue-component-override/usage) on how to customize the pre-built UI (select Vue in the framework option).
--   Roll your own UI by choosing "Custom UI" in the [docs](https://supertokens.com/docs/thirdpartyemailpassword/quickstart/frontend-setup)
+2. Roll your own UI by choosing "Custom UI" in the right sidebar in the [docs](https://supertokens.com/docs/thirdpartyemailpassword/quickstart/frontend-setup) (select Vue in the framework option).

 ## Additional resources